 Yes, prosper the work of our hands…we are so grateful to God for our brothers, Eric and Peter, who accompany not only us but, most especially, our young teenage boys.
 These men mentor and model great character and strength as men of God.
-May God bless them both!

-Eris and Peter began the day “opening wide the doors for Christ” by fixing our screen doors.
+Eric and Peter began the day “opening wide the doors for Christ” by fixing our screen doors.
 This became a lesson of craftsmanship for Jean Philippe, Alberto and James.
 They learned how to take a door off its hinges properly, how to replace screens, and then how to place new frames on the doors.
 It is wonderful to watch how Eric and Peter teach, model, mentor these young men.
 See for yourself the beautiful work our boys did for us.

 We welcome back to the Felician Haiti Mission Eric and Peter, who share their time, talent and treasure with us each year.
 We are so grateful for these two men who come to our mission to share themselves with our teens so they might learn something new.
 These young teens then feel so good about themselves.
 This is the cycle of human dignity at its best.
 And we get to watch its grace before us.

 Yes, we keep seeing the Lord and find him in our midst right here.
 Eric and Peter arrived and got right to work!
 Another busy day is ahead of us with the guys.